scala/scala-lang/blog/_posts/2016-10-17-lars-hupel-joins-sc-board.md

 gives Lars a deep understanding of Scala, both as a language and through some of its the most advanced applications.

-We shall be very happy to welcome Lars, as one of the co-founders of Typelevel, to the next meeting, which is currently scheduled for late November.
+The Scala Center shall be very happy to welcome Lars, as one of the founders of Typelevel, to the Advisory Board, and at the next meeting (currently scheduled for late November) we shall put his appointment to the existing membership for approval.
+We have every expectation he will be a valuable asset to the board!